curley2121/Emotion-Classification/README.md

 - How to save and load a model for later use.

 ## Instructions
-If you want to test run the model, simply run the download the model weights and run the test.py file.
+To run the model, simply download the model weights and run the test.py file.